lincolnharmer/EnergyPlusSQL/README.md

 =============
 Use this tool to create interactive plots and download E+ output data in a CSV format.

-To use download the ui.R file and the server.R file to a directory of your choice, then install the follwoing R packages:
+Download the ui.R file and the server.R file to a directory of your choice, then install the follwoing R packages:
 (shiny),
 (openair),
 (plotly),